graeme-winter/dials_tutorials/se-thaumatin/processing_in_detail.md

 `dials.index`.
 The only deviations from this are on import (see below) where we are only reading experiment models and spot finding where we find _strong_ reflections so write these to `strong.refl` - and we create no models so (by default) there is no output experiment file.

 At any time you can _look_ at these files with `dials.show` which will summarise the content of the files to the terminal.
+You can also `dials.show` reflection files which gives a tabular symmary of the content but this can be rather slow, as the data are much more substantial.

 [If you're impatient...](./tldr.md)